agera-edc/DataSpaceConnector/CODEQUALITY.md

 ### Running additional CodeQL query suites with the CLI

-In addition to the default queries run in the previous sections we tried running additional suites available in the [CodeQL Github repository](https://github.com/github/codeql).
+In addition to the default queries run in the previous sections we tried running an additional suite available in the [CodeQL Github repository](https://github.com/github/codeql).
 After cloning the repository further java query suites can be found in the `java/ql/src/codeql-suites` directory.

+Run the `java-security-and-quality` suite:

 ```bash
 codeql database analyze <PATH_TO_REPO>/java-security-and-quality.qls --format=csv --output=analysis-results.csv